henryplas/p3_collab_and_compete/README.md

 2. Place the downloaded file in the same directory as this GitHub repository and unzip the file.

-3. Use the `requirements.txt` file to set up a python environment with all necessary packages installed.

 ### Instructions

 See the main file `Tennis.ipynb` to get an introduction to the environment and follow the steps to solving the environment.
 The main classes are defined in the file `MADDPG_agent.py`.